Back to the blog

 • Choose sound, resilient gambits

-By refining your approach, analyzing your losses, and learning from deeper study, you can turn your gambit play from reckless to razor-sharp.
-And when you do, you’ll not only win more — you’ll win in style.
+By tightening up your play, studying your losses, and learning from deeper study, you can turn your gambit play around from wafer-thin to razor sharp.
+And when you do, not only will you win more — you’ll win in style.

 Do you have questions about online classes?